 • Key points to apply to your own thinking

-With lots of graphs, charts and screen shots, this report will be of value to anyone in the planning stages of mobile learning.
-The report is only available to Guild members, but it is just $99 a year to join to receive all of the Guild’s more than 50 research reports.
+With lots of graphs, charts and screenshots, this report will be of value to anyone in the planning stages of mobile learning.
+The report is only available to Guild members, but it is just $99 a year to join to receive all the Guild’s over 50 research reports.

-If you have a mobile learning case study that you would like to publicize, please send it to me – gwoodill[at]floatlearning.com – and we will see that it is shared with those who are looking for case studies.
+If you have a mobile learning case study you would like to publicize, please send it – gwoodill[at]floatlearning.com – and we see that it is shared with those who are looking for case studies.

 Latest posts by Gary Woodill (see all)

 - Making the Business Case for a New Learning Technology - July 1, 2019